Red Sox vs. Blue Jays Player Props Betting Odds

 MLB Props Today: Toronto Blue Jays

-- Jose Berrios (2-3) will take the mound for the Blue Jays, his sixth start of the season.
+- The Blue Jays will hand the ball to Yusei Kikuchi (4-0) for his sixth start of the season.

 |Opponent